 Timbergrove Manor is located within the 610 Loop.
 Just 5 miles northwest of downtown, Timbergrove Manor is a deed-restricted neighborhood developed in the early 1950′s.
 The neighborhood straddles 11th Street with TC Jester to the west and Durham to the east along with easy access to I-10 and to the North 610 Loop.

-Meetings Are Held at 7:00pm on the last Thursday of the months of January, April, July & October at the Lazybrook Baptist Church located at 1822 West 18th.
+Meetings Are Held Quarterly at 7:00pm in the months of January, April, July & October.
+The location and details are announced on our website, via our printed newsletter and through email communication.
 A social precedes the meeting from 6:30 p.m. to 7:00 p.m.

 Timbergrove Manor was first envisioned by developers’ C.R.
 Brace, E.R.
 Carruth and Alex Susholtz in the late 1940’s.
 World War II was over and the housing boom was on for returning servicemen who were coming for the jobs and opportunities of Houston, Texas.